lux2587/WalmartAutomationTests/README.md

        so I did not add a test for validating or adding the address.
     3. The item we add will have at least 1 item to buy online that the user can add to the  cart
     4. The user does not have any items in the cart.
+    5. The project has been tested only on Windows Chrome and Mac Chrome.

 ### How to Import and setup the project in eclipse?